-The course director will assign randomly constructed groups of approximately 8 members during the third week of class.
+The course director will assign randomly constructed groups during the third week of class.
 The group is expected to manage all of its organizational and work assignment tasks with fairness and respect.
-The course director will be happy to mediate group issues provided assistance is requested in a timely manner.
+The course director will mediate group issues in instances of major conflict, provided assistance is requested in a timely manner.